splunk/public-o11y-docs/gdi/opentelemetry/components/kubernetes-attributes-processor.rst

 Agent configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In Host monitoring, the processor detects IP addresses of pods sending spans, metrics, or logs to the agent and uses this information to extract metadata from pods.
+In Host monitoring mode, the processor detects IP addresses of pods sending spans, metrics, or logs to the agent and uses this information to extract metadata from pods.

-When running the Collector in Host monitoring, apply a discovery filter so that only pods from the same host the Collector is running on are discovered.
+When running the Collector in Host monitoring mode, apply a discovery filter so that only pods from the same host the Collector is running on are discovered.
 Using a discovery filter also optimizes resource consumption on large clusters.

 To automatically filter pods by the node the processors is running on, configure the Downward API to inject the node name as an environment variable.
 For example: